 “It’s such a shame,” Suarez said.
 “She was so young.”

-Religious leaders in Newtown are holding special prayer services Friday night.
+Religious leaders in Newtown held special prayer services Friday night.